wp-plugins/access-denied/readme.txt

 in the same way you can block login form by "Enable Login Form Block ?", login form will block wp-login.php login form submission for IP List you entered.

+== Frequently Asked Questions ==

+= My own IP not blocking ? =
+Please confirm you entred atleast two ip address on "IP List", first one is dummy, and from sceond ip address is working ip address, thats mean you must have entered a dummy ip address at first and then other ip address you want block. you can test by your own ip address.

 == Screenshots ==